ai4eu/tutorials/openml_data_integration/protobuf_generator/README.md

 Each run of this client will fetch an additional row of data from that server.

 To build and run the dockerized version of the server, the Dockerfile is already provided.
 Shut down the standalone server program first (to release the usage of port 8061 on your computer).
-Then within the subfolder run the following commands, in this case tagging the docker image as "openml61:v1" :
+Then within the subfolder run the following commands, in this example for subfolder openml_61, tagging the docker image as "openml61:v1" :
 ```
 $ docker build -t openml61:v1 .
 $ docker run -p 8061:8061 -ti openml61:v1 /bin/bash
 ```

-To inspect all 82 OpenML files of interest (as specified at the end of the utils.py program):
+To inspect all 82 OpenML files of interest (which are specified at the end of the utils.py program):
 ```
 python checkOpenMLFilesOfInterest.py
 ```

-And to generate the subfolders for all those files of interest, use the --s flag:
+And to generate the subfolders for all those files of interest at once, use the --s flag:
 ```
 python checkOpenMLFilesOfInterest.py --s
 ```